anton-filimonov/Paginator/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The same way you can run the swift example project in ExampleSwift directory.

 ## Requirements
-It should work properly with older versions but has been tested on iOS 9 and higher in Xcode 9.1.
-As of iOS version, it's been tested on iOS 8.4 and higher
+It should work properly with older versions but has been tested on iOS 8.4 and higher in Xcode 9.1.

 ## Installation